-- The comprehensive final examination is a timed (60 min) exam, consisting of 50 random questions over all of the chapters.
-The questions will be a mix of multiple choice, multiple select, and true/false. - Be sure to study the unit quizzes to prepare for the final exam. - To prepare for this exam, review the guizzes in the course. - The comprehensive exam will be administered using Desire2Learn (D2L) and ProctorU proctoring service. - You must inform ProctorU when you complete your exam before you exit the exam.
+- The comprehensive final examination is a timed (60 min) exam, consisting of 50 random questions over all the chapters.
+The questions will be a mix of multiple-choice, multiple-select, and true/false. - Be sure to study the Module quizzes to prepare for the final exam. - To prepare for this exam, review the guizzes in the course. - The comprehensive exam will be administered using Desire2Learn (D2L) and LockDown Browser with Webcam monitoring.